verneh/DS/README.md

 [Family Income and Expenditure (FIAE)](https://github.com/verneh/DataSci/tree/master/FIAE) is an exploratory data analysis on the average Filipino income with some examination of the relationships between variables.

+[MNIST](https://github.com/verneh/datasci/tree/master/MNIST) is part of the Coursera Course for Deep Learning where you get to classify images of digits.

 NLP is currently a work in progress.

 [Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender.